psycoder0001/CoreTabLayout/README.md

 ```

 ### III.
 How to customize?
 III.A.
-Through the xml attributes
+Customize through the xml attributes
 ```xml
     <com.deepdroid.coretablayout.CoreTabLayout
         android:id="@+id/testCoreTabLayout"